muffinista/chatterbot/README.markdown

     exclude "http://"

-TODO
-====

-* document DSL methods
-* document database setup
-* web-based frontend for tracking bot activity
-* opt-out system that adds people to blacklist if they reply to a bot in the right way

 Contributing to Chatterbot
 --------------------------

+Pull requests for bug fixes and new features are eagerly accepted.
-Since this code is based off of actual Twitter bots, it's mostly working the way I want it to, and I might prefer to keep it that way.
+Since this code is based off of actual Twitter bots, please try and maintain compatability with the existing codebase.
-But please, if there are bugs or things you would like to improve, fork the project and hack away.
-I'll pull anything back that makes sense if requested.

 Copyright/License
 -----------------